 He nuzzled into her neck, and Aura stiffened, her heart racing.
 After a moment, she leaned her head against his and replied,

 "I can't wait to face you myself."
 Fenix didn't reply right away, but his breathing softened.
-Aura thought he'd drifted out until
+Aura thought he'd drifted off until Fenix said,

 "…There's no way I'd lose!
-We're fighting in the finals!"
-Aura shot back, sticking out her tongue.
+We're fighting each other in the finals!"
+Aura shot back confidently, sticking out her tongue.

 Fenix smiled, but it didn't reach his eyes.
-Aura immediately wanted to ask what was wrong but—
+Aura immediately wanted to ask what was wrong, but he spoke first,

 When he didn't respond, Aura glanced over—